 Enter the Powell Street Festival (PSF)

 In 1977, the Japanese Canadian centennial year, PSF was initiated by a member of the Japanese Canadian Volunteers Association (Tonari Gumi).
 PSF celebrates the history of Japanese Canadians in the area through an event similar to the festivals, or matsuri, of Japan.
 In the spirit of the neighbourhood, PSF has something for everyone.
-In addition to being a platform for Asian Canadian arts performers to showcase their talents, the festival engages the broader community through fun cultural activities, volunteer opportunities, and of course, delicious food.
+In addition to being a platform for Japanese Canadian arts performers to showcase their talents, the festival engages the broader community through fun cultural activities, volunteer opportunities, and of course, delicious food.

 As a part of the Powell Street Festival Society’s (PSFS) mandate, society volunteers are deeply engaged in the DTES.
 Year-round community events are attended and supported by PSFS, in addition to the festival weekend that involves local residents as volunteers in various capacities.
 With our partners, PSFS has also contributed to the commemoration of Paueru Gai through creative, multidimensional projects such as the Japantown Historic Map Guide and the Open Doors Project.
 PSFS also shares a seat with the Vancouver Japanese Language School on the DTES Local Area Planning Committee that is collaborating with the City of Vancouver to produce a shared vision for future neighbourhood growth.